deficollective/defiscan/src/content/protocols/pendle.md

 ## Upgradeability

 The Pendle V2 protocol can be analyzed in a number of logical modules: _Yield Tokenization_, _Pendle AMM_, _vePENDLE, fees and incentives_ and _Governance_.
 Each module has upgradeable parts.
 Overall, these vectors could result in the _loss of user funds_, _loss of unclaimed yield_ or otherwise _materially affect the expected performance_ of the protocol.
 All the control vectors are held by the _Pendle Team_ with insufficient decentralisation and no distributed onchain Governance voting exists to this date.
-See the [Security Council Table](#security-council).
+See the [Security Council Table](#security-council) for more details on the accounts that are the permission owners.

 With the current setup the _Upgradeability Score_ is _High_.

 ### Yield Tokenization

 Yield Tokenization is the foundation of Pendle, converting yield-bearing assets into standardized yield (SY) tokens which are then split into Principal Tokens (PT) and Yield Tokens (YT).
-This separation allows users to trade yield exposure independently.
+This separation allows users to trade yield or fix the yield for a duration.

 The SY tokens themselves can be paused by the _Pendle Team_.
 Calling `pause` locks the supplied yield bearing assets in Pendle instantly without timelock protection.
 This could lead to permanent or temporary _loss of user funds_.
 Additionally, as a consequence of the smart contract infrastructure, during a paused SY token, trading between the associated YT and PT is paused.

-The `PendleYieldContractFactory`, controlled by the `Governance` multisig account, can change the interest fee on a market instantaneously up to 20% leaving them no opportunity to exit their positions.
-The fee rate directly impacts both existing positions and newly created ones.
-This could lead to _loss of unclaimed yield_.
+The `Governance` multisig account can change the fee on the earned interest on any market instantenously up to 20% leaving users no opportunity to exit their positions.
+Existing positions are affected as well as newly created positions.
+Existing positions will receive when claiming, less yield than previously expected (_loss of unclaimed yield_).
+Currently this fee is 3% and is 100% re-directed to vePENDLE voters.

 The `PendleCommonSYFactory` is used to create new markets and instantiate SY contracts.
 The implementation code used by the Factory to deploy new SY tokens can be updated by `Pendle: Deployer 1`, an EOA.
 Importantly, existing SY token contracts and user funds already deposited in the protocol are not affected by this vulnerability, as the risk applies only to new SY token deployments.